Tax Season 2023: What You Must Know About Reporting Rules

 For guidance on the tax-return reporting for sales of shares acquired through stock compensation, including annotated diagrams of Form 8949 and Schedule D, see the section Reporting Company Stock Sales in this website's Tax Center.

-How Tax Reform Affects Tax Returns
+How The 2018 Tax Reform Continues To Affect Tax Returns

-1. Changes in the rates of individual income tax.
-The Tax Cuts & Jobs Act keeps the current seven income tax brackets, reducing the rates and changing the income thresholds that apply.
-The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%, with the top bracket starting at $600,000 for joint filers ($500,000 for single filers).
-This means you have lower rates for compensation income, interest, ordinary dividends, and short-term capital gains.
+The "Tax Cuts & Jobs Act" (TCJA), which took effect in 2018, reduced the rates of the seven income brackets, and changed the income thresholds that apply for higher tax rates.
+The rates of the seven tax brackets are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
+This lowered rates for compensation income, interest, ordinary dividends, and short-term capital gains.

-Income Tax Brackets And Rates In 2018
+Income Tax Brackets And Rates In 2022

 |RATE||TAXABLE INCOME (SINGLE)||TAXABLE INCOME (JOINT)|